Horseshoe Project: Layout

-The Mix Master is essentially a highly modified stack interchange.
+The Mix Master was essentially a highly modified stack interchange.
 Before the Horseshoe Project, there was no direct access from eastbound I-30 to southbound I-35E, or from northbound I-35E to westbound I-30.
 Due to this problem, many drivers used Riverfront Boulevard as a connecting route.
 The interchange also previously included several left-hand exits and low visibility points that the Horseshoe Project eliminated.

 City streets in the area include Riverfront Boulevard, Jefferson Boulevard, Houston Street, Cadiz Street and Canton Street.

 Awards

 The project has won several engineering awards, including the Design-Build Institute of America's 2017 National Award of Merit in Transportation, the American Council of Engineering Companies (ACEC) of Texas's 2018 Engineer Excellence Award gold medal for transportation, and the 2018 ACEC National Engineering Excellence Honor Award.